 WHY was I declined?
 Many SMEs don't ask this question.
 Identifying what led to the rejection makes it easier for you to help them fix the situation.
 For example, were your clients unknowingly putting personal costs through the business, making it look less profitable?
+Are customers paying invoices on time?
+What percentage of debtors are overdue?
 It may have nothing to do with your clients, just that the funder does not wish to have any more loans in that particular industry.

 WHAT can I do to change your mind?
 Asking this may uncover the lender's lack of specialisation or industry expertise, or whether there's a credit file issue.
-It helps if your clients are able to speak to the actual decision-maker to explain their specific situation before their application is assessed (many non-bank lenders make it easier for business owners to speak to someone who can make or influence loan approval).
+It helps if your clients are able to speak to the actual decisionmaker to explain their specific situation before their application is assessed (many non-bank lenders make it easier for business owners to speak to someone who can make or influence loan approval).